The Home Depot

 Document upload — required docs checklist with receipt confirmation

-Dispute reasons presented as structured categories aligned with Home Depot's review criteria — reducing rejection risk from reasoning mismatches.
-Document upload embedded at point of requirement, with required/uploaded status tracked before submission was allowed.
+Dispute reasons as structured categories matched to Home Depot's review criteria.
+Document upload with required/uploaded status tracked — submission blocked until complete.

 Activity Log